ST10478718/Empoweringthenations.ST10494672.ST10478718/README.md

 Check boxes allows users to choose that or those courses they want to take.

-A book button is added this button in the backend calculates the total amount the user will have to pay which it then displays it in the thank you screen.
+A book button is added this button in the backend calculates the total amount the user will have to pay.

-Contact Screen:
+Calculation Screen:

+After the user has selected the courses that they want they will proceed by clicking the book button which will allow the app to claclute the total cost the user will have to pay.

+Contact Screen/ Thank you Screen :

 After booking a course the user is taken to the contact page where they get details on how to contact and where they can find the training program.

 # Documentation